 Selection of a Research Advisor, Dissertation Committee and Research Proposal

 Selection of the Research Advisor and specific research area is one of the most important decisions of the student’s entire graduate training program, and is a joint decision by the student and faculty member.
 Students must select a Research Advisor for their dissertation research by the end of their second semester.
 Selection of the Research Advisor and formation of the Dissertation Committee must be approved by the Graduate School Dean.
 Upon approval of the Research Advisor, the student will formally decide upon a dissertation research project.
 The student, Research Advisor, and Departmental Chairperson will form a Dissertation Committee with a minimum of five (5) graduate faculty members by December 15 of their second year.
 The Committee will be composed of the Advisor, three faculty members of the Department of Microbiology and Immunology, and one additional graduate faculty member from another department.
 At least 3 members of the committee must have primary appointments in the Department of Microbiology & Immunology.
 If the Advisor does not have a primary appointment in the Department of Microbiology and Immunology, one of the three other department members with primary appointments in the department must serve as Co-Advisor.
 The Chairman of the Department may serve as an ex-officio member of the Committee.
 The student will submit a specific aims page of the proposed research cosigned by the Dissertation Advisor to the Department chair on the planned Ph.D. dissertation topic by December 15 in their second year of the program.
-The proposal should consist of the specific aims page describing the proposed research with a preliminary title.

 Qualifying Examination for Ph.D.
 Candidacy